Patrick Massey MD, PhD

 In addition to being a physician, Dr. Massey is also a medical intuitive and certified energy medicine practioner.
 He has been energentically sensitive since early childhood.

-Dr. Massey is nationally recognized as a leader in integrative medicine and has been utilizing the best of traditional and non-traditional medicine (integrative) for over 20 years.
+Dr. Massey is board certified in Integrative Medicine by the American Board of Physician Specialties and nationally recognized as a leader in integrative medicine and has been utilizing the best of traditional and non-traditional medicine (integrative) for over 20 years.

 Graduate Fellowship, 2000-2002